Computably totally disconnected locally compact groups: Defining computably t.d.l.c. groups via meet groupoids

 \subsection{Second definition of computably t.d.l.c.\ groups}

 \begin{definition}[Haar computable meet groupoids] A meet groupoid $\+ W$ is called \emph{Haar computable}~if \bi \item[(a)] its domain is a computable subset $D$ of $\NN$;

-\item[(b)] the groupoid and meet operations are computable in the sense of \cref{def:computable}; in particular, the relation $\{ \la x,y \ra\colon \, x,y \in S \lland x\cdot y \text{ is defined}\}$ is computable;
+\item[(b)] the groupoid and meet operations are computable in the sense of \cref{def:computable}; in particular, the relation $\{ \la x,y \ra\colon \, x,y \in D \lland x\cdot y \text{ is defined}\}$ is computable;

-\item[(c)] the partial function with domain contained in $D \times D$ sending a pair of subgroups $U, V\in \+ W $ to $|U:U\cap V|$ is computable. \ei \end{definition} Here $|U \colon U \cap V|$ is defined abstractly as the number of left, or equivalently right, cosets of $U \cap V$ contained in $U$; we require implicitly that this number is always finite.
+\item[(c)] the partial function with domain contained in $D \times D$ sending a pair of subgroups $U, V\in \+ W $ to $|U:U\cap V|$ is computable. \ei \end{definition} Here $|U \colon U \cap V|$ is defined abstractly as the number of left, or equivalently right, cosets of the nonzero idempotent $U \cap V$ contained in $U$; we implicitly require that this number is always finite.
 Note that by (b), the partial order induced by the meet semilattice structure of $\+ W$ is computable.
-Also, (b) implies that being a subgroup is decidable when viewed as a property of elements of the domain $S$; this is used in (c).
-The condition (c) intuitively corresponds to the computable bound $H(\sss, i)$ required in (3) of Definition~\ref{def:comploccompact}.
-For ease of reading will say that $n \in D$ \emph{denotes} a coset $A$, rather than saying that $n$ ``is" a coset. \begin{remark} In the presence of (a) and (b), Condition (c) is equivalent to saying that every Haar measure $\mu$ on $G$ (left, say) that assigns a rational to some compact open subgroup (and hence is rational valued) is computable on $\+ W$, in the sense that the function assigning the rational $\mu(A)$ to a compact open coset $ A$ is computable.
-First suppose (c) holds.
+Also, (b) implies that being a subgroup is decidable when viewed as a property of elements of the domain $D$; this is used in (c).
+Condition (c) corresponds to the computable bound $H(\sss, i)$ required in (3) of Definition~\ref{def:comploccompact}.
+For ease of reading we will say that $n \in D$ \emph{denotes} a coset $A$, rather than saying that~$n$ ``is" a coset.

+\begin{definition}[Computably t.d.l.c.\ groups via meet groupoids] Let $G$ be a t.d.l.c.\ group.
+We say that $G$ is \emph{computably t.d.l.c.}\ via a meet groupoid if $\+ W(G)$ has a Haar computable copy $\+ W$.
+In this context, we call $\+ W$ a computable presentation of $G$ (in the sense of meet groupoids). \end{definition}

+\begin{remark} In this setting, Condition (c) of \cref{def:comp_meet_groupoid} is equivalent to saying that every Haar measure $\mu$ on $G$ that assigns a rational number to some compact open subgroup (and hence is rational-valued) is computable on $\+ W$, in the sense that the function assigning to a compact open coset $ A$ the rational $\mu(A)$ is computable.
+Consider left Haar measures, say.
+First suppose that (c) holds.
 Given $A$, compute the subgroup $V$ such that $A= A\cdot V$, i.e., $A$ is a left coset of $V$.
 Compute $W = U \cap V$.
 We have $\mu(A) = \mu(V)= \mu(U) \cdot |V:W|/|U:W|$.

 Conversely, if the Haar measure is computable on $\+ W$, then (c) holds because $|U\colon V|= \mu(U)/\mu(V)$. \end{remark}